dashingsoft/pyarmor/docs/man.rst

 pack
 ----

-Obfuscate the scripts and pack them into one bundle.
+Obfuscate the scripts or project and pack them into one bundle.

 **SYNOPSIS**::